Aladdin Deck Enhancer: Games

 Each game for the Aladdin Deck Enhancer comes in a small cardboard box with a punched out hole at its top for it to be hung on a peg.
-Inside instead of having the typical instruction booklet with many pages stapled together, they have instructions like a fold-out brochure or poster.
+Instead of the typical instruction booklet with many stapled pages, it has a fold-out brochure or poster.

 Big Nose Freaks Out: This is the second of two games starring Big Nose, in addition to Big Nose the Caveman.
 Both are platform adventure games.
 In this adventure he rolls along on his wheel board, which is somewhat like a skateboard but with only one wheel, holding his trusty club and the occasional rocks.
 Bones are considered money in his time and Big Nose has gotten all his bones stolen, and must journey through this prehistoric land and get them back.

 Dizzy the Adventurer: Dizzy is an egg-shaped hero with red boots and gloves.
-In this sixth game in the Dizzy series, Dizzy and Daisy were tricked into entering an old castle by the Evil Wizard Zaks.
-There, Daisy pricks her finger and fell into a mysterious sleep, while Dizzy is imprisoned.
+In this sixth game in the Dizzy series, Dizzy and Daisy are tricked into entering an old castle by the Evil Wizard Zaks.
+There, Daisy pricks her finger and falls into a mysterious sleep, while Dizzy is imprisoned.
 He must escape and find a way to wake his girlfriend, but along the way he must solve many puzzles by bringing the right item to the right place.

-The Fantastic Adventures of Dizzy: An award-winning game by Codemasters, and seventh game in the Dizzy series.
+The Fantastic Adventures of Dizzy: An award-winning game by Codemasters, and the seventh game in the Dizzy series.
 Dizzy must rescue his kidnapped girlfriend and help the rest of the Yolkfolk.
 Along the way, he must face numerous dangers, collect stars to get into the castle and solve various puzzles.

 Linus Spacehead's Cosmic Crusade: This is Linus's second adventure for the Aladdin Deck Enhancer; the other is on the Quattro Adventure cartridge.
-Linus is home at last on his own planet Linoleum and must get a car and camera and go back to Earth and take pictures then return home.
+Linus is home at last on his own planet Linoleum.
+He must get a car and camera, go back to Earth, take pictures and then return home.
 It is part click-and-move adventure/puzzle and part side-scroller platform game.

 Micro Machines: This is a licensed product of the Micro Machines toy line.
 It is a racing game where the player controls miniature cars that drive over household environments such as tables, floors, a sandbox, and a bathtub.
-Despite being unlicensed, it has been considered as one of the greatest video games of all time.

 Quattro Adventure: This is a cartridge of four adventure-platform games.